Jyoti Basu: Death

 On 1 January 2010, Basu was admitted to AMRI hospital (Bidhannagar, Kolkata) after he was diagnosed with pneumonia.
 On 16 January 2010, it was reported that he was suffering from multiple organ failure and that his health condition had become extremely critical.
 Seventeen days after being taken ill, he died on 17 January 2010 at 11:47 am IST.
-Biman Bose announced with tears,"Jyoti Babu has left us."
+Biman Bose announced with tears, "Jyoti Babu has left us."

 The death was followed by public mourning on an unprecedented scale.
 Draped in the national flag, Basu's body was escorted through the streets of Calcutta on a gun carriage.
 However, the time schedule went awry in his last moments as lakhs of people thronged the streets of central Kolkata to pay their last respects.
 Police and volunteers wore a helpless look as a sea of people poured in from every possible corner of the city.
 The Army escorted the cortege from the State Assembly to the Maidan through Red Road.
-At MoharKunj, arrangements for the state Funeral had been made.
+At Moharkunja Park, arrangements for the state funeral had been made.
 The army buglers performed the last post as twenty one Gurkha troops fired a 21 volley rifle salute.
 A day of Mourning was declared nationwide and President Pratibha Patil along with Prime Minister Manmohan Singh expressed their condolences.

-Basu had pledged to donate his body and eyes for medical research on 4 April 2003 at a function organised by Ganadarpan and Susrut Eye Foundation in Kolkata and not to be burned at a crematorium.
+Being a communist, Basu had pledged to donate his body and eyes for medical research on 4 April 2003 at a function organised by Ganadarpan and Susrut Eye Foundation in Kolkata and not to be burned at a crematorium according to Hindu funerary customs.
 His eyes are donated to Susrut Eye Foundation.
 He is survived by his son Chandan, daughter-in-law Rakhi, grand daughters Payel (Mallika Basu), Doyel (Bithika Basu) and Koyel (Juthika Basu), offspring of his first daughter-in-law Dolly (separated with son Chandan in 1998), and grand son Subhojyoti, offspring of daughter-in-law Rakhi.
-His second wife Kamala Basu had died on 1 October 2003.
 Basu's body was kept at 'Peace Haven' for those who wanted to pay their respects.
-His body was handed over to SSKM Hospital, Kolkata for research on 19 January 2010 around 16:50 pm IST after a guard of honour at the nearby Moharkunja park (formerly, citizens' park).
+His body was handed over to SSKM Hospital, Kolkata for research on 19 January 2010 around 4:50 pm IST after a guard of honour at the nearby Moharkunja park (formerly, Citizens' park).
 The hospital authority is considering preserving his brain.